wynk182/acro-that/docs/README.md

 ### [Object Streams](./object_streams.md)

-Explains how PDF object streams work and how `AcroThat` parses them:
+Explains how PDF object streams work and how `CorpPdf` parses them:
 - What object streams are and why they're used
 - Object stream structure (header + data sections)
 - How `ObjectResolver` identifies objects in streams